 Contents

 When the days get longer OR shorter, make the most of the available sunlight and get outdoors.
-Our hormones need to get cues from the sun throughout the day no matter what the weather.
+Our hormones need to get cues from the sun throughout the day, no matter what the weather.
 Our hormones and circadian rhythm need to know what time of day and what season it is.
-Watching the sunrise triggers a daily hormone cascade, which is essential for optimum health.
-The balance between melatonin and cortisol is especially influenced by the early morning sunlight.
-Melatonin is made in our cells with exposure to infrared light from the sun and then more melatonin is released by the pineal gland as darkness falls at night.
-Melatonin is our body’s sleep hormone, but it is also a powerful antioxidant and supports vitamin D utilisation.
+Watching the sunrise triggers the daily cascade of hormones and neurotransmitters and other homeostatic substances in the body essential for optimal health.
+The balance of melatonin and cortisol is especially influenced by the early morning sunlight.
+Small amounts of cellular melatonin are made all day in our cells via exposure to infrared light from the sun, while more melatonin is released by the pineal gland as darkness falls at night.
+Melatonin is our body’s sleep hormone, but it is also a powerful antioxidant that supports vitamin D utilisation.

-So, sound sleep starts with the sunrise.
-Keep this basic routine throughout the year by shifting your waking and sleeping times to fit the times that the sun rises NOT the time of day.
-This means that your circadian rhythm will not panic when the clocks are set back or forward at the change of daylight saving.
-This may be challenging for those with set times for jobs, etc., so look to #2 on this list, “Control the light”, for tips on how to limit bright light when it is dark.
+So, sound sleep begins with the sunrise.
+Keep this basic routine throughout the year by shifting your waking and sleeping times to fit the times that the sun rises, NOT the time of day.
+Doing so means that your circadian rhythm will not “panic” when the clocks are set back or forward at the change of daylight saving.
+You may need to get up earlier and go to bed an hour earlier during the autumn changeover, but only in terms of what the clock says.
+If you’ve been following the sunlight pattern, you’ll not notice.
+In the spring changeover, this will go the other way.
+This may be challenging for those with set times for jobs, school, etc., so look to #2 on this list, “Control the light,” for tips on how to limit bright, artificial light when it is dark in the morning or at night.
+Even if you do need to “stick with the clock” for work in the morning, going to bed an hour earlier in the autumn will help you to cope with rising with the sun the next day.

-With children, it is important to create a routine that will help them to get to sleep, which should carry them into a healthy adulthood.
-Take them for a bike ride or a walk in the evening; this will balance their mood, so that they will be happier going to bed.
-Involve them in the sunrise and sunset watching to support their hormones as they grow and develop.
+With children, it is important to create a routine that will help them get to sleep.
+This should carry them into a healthy adulthood.
+Take them for a bike ride or a walk in the evening during the summer; this will balance their mood, making them happier about going to bed.
+Involve them in the sunrise and sunset watching to boost their knowledge of how to support healthy hormones as they grow and develop.

-Melatonin increases as the sun goes down, inducing sleep, and decreases as the sun rises and cortisol levels go up, which “wakes” us up.
-It is important to avoid bright light and blue light after sunset or before sunrise, if you have to get up early for work or school.
-You can use orange bulbs, candles, blue light blocking glasses, and avoid devices and TV.
-This becomes all the more important in the winter, when darkness hours are longest.
+Melatonin increases as the sun goes down, inducing sleep, and decreases as the sun rises and cortisol levels increase, which “wakes” us up.
+It is essential to avoid bright light and blue light after sunset, or before sunrise if you have to get up early for work or school.
+You can use orange or incandescent bulbs, candles, and blue light-blocking glasses, and avoid devices and TV.
+This becomes all the more important in the winter when the hours of darkness are the longest.

-In the summer it can be confusing for children when we ask them to go to bed when the sun is still up, especially as their melatonin levels are likely not at optimal levels.
-To help melatonin increase naturally, ask them to help pull all the curtains around the areas they spend time in before bed, and turn a dim, orange light on in these areas.
-Ensure that all electronics and devices are off an hour before bed, as the blue light exposure, as well as the brain stimulation from what they’re watching, can reduce melatonin.
-In the morning, ensure children get natural light around sunrise; have breakfast outside, go for a walk around the block before school, or simply ensure curtains and windows are opened, as soon as they wake up.
-Window glass blocks the essential full spectrum light from the sun.
+In the summer it can be confusing for children when we ask them to go to bed while the sun is still up, especially as their melatonin levels are likely not at optimal levels.
+To help melatonin increase naturally, ask them to help pull all the curtains around the areas they spend time in before bed and turn on a dim, orange/red light in these areas.
+Ensure that all electronics and devices are off an hour before bed, as the blue light exposure, as well as the brain stimulation from what they’re watching, can inhibit melatonin release, even when the sun is still low in the sky.
+In the morning, ensure children get natural light around sunrise: have breakfast outside, go for a walk around the block before school, or simply ensure curtains and windows are open as soon as they wake up.
+Window glass blocks the full spectrum of light from the sun.

 3. Look to magnesium for extra support

 Magnesium nourishes the nervous system and supports relaxation, helping melatonin support healthy sleep/wake cycles in the body.
-As the modern, ultra-processed diet is often deficient in magnesium, it is important that we focus on eating whole foods and magnesium-rich foods or supplement the diet.
-Great food sources of magnesium include whole milk products, fish, shellfish, and poultry.
-Even red meat has a good amount of bioavailable magnesium.
+As the modern, ultra-processed diet is often deficient in magnesium, it is important that we focus on eating whole foods and magnesium-rich foods or supplementing the diet.
+The best food sources of magnesium include whole milk products, fish, shellfish, and poultry.
+Even red meat contains a good amount of bioavailable magnesium.
 Ensure your family is having a variety of these foods throughout the day, and especially in the evening, to help induce sleep.
-Some of the highest dietary sources of magnesium are from nuts and seeds, particularly almonds, hazelnuts, brazil nuts, cashew nuts and pumpkin seeds; however, the minerals in plant seeds – nuts, seeds, beans, and grains, are bound to compounds that prevent the seed from germinating too early, and so are less available to human digestion and absorption.
-Soaking and activating can mitigate this but it is best not to rely on the seeds of plants for all of your minerals.
+Some of the highest dietary sources of magnesium come from nuts and seeds, particularly almonds, hazelnuts, Brazil nuts, cashew nuts, and pumpkin seeds; however, the minerals in plant seeds—nuts, seeds, beans, and grains—are bound to compounds that prevent the seeds from germinating too early and so are less available to human digestion and absorption.
+Soaking and activating can mitigate this, but it is best not to rely on plant seeds for all of your minerals.

 4. Use herbal remedies

-Passionflower, California poppy, Chamomile, Lemon balm and Lavender, are some of the herbs we can use to support sleep.
-These herbs can be used throughout the day without causing drowsiness; but will help at sleepytime, and support children to stay asleep throughout the night.
+Passionflower, California poppy, chamomile, lemon balm, and lavender are some of the herbs we can use to support sleep.
+These herbs can be used throughout the day without causing drowsiness but will help at sleep time and support children in staying asleep throughout the night.
 Take as a supplement or use fresh or dried herbs in a tea.
-Lavender essential oil can be sprayed on pillows or used in a bath to help relax the body and the mind before bed
+Lavender essential oil can be sprayed on pillows or added to a bath to help relax the body and the mind before bed.

 Daylight saving does not go without a few days of transition.
-In the first few days, try to be more forgiving as it is likely children will be over tired and frustrated.
+In the first few days, try to be more forgiving, as it is likely children will be overtired and frustrated.
 Understanding that this is temporary will help them to adjust better.
-The main thing to keep in mind is that a good bedtime routine, ensures that little children get plenty of shut eye, even if this means they have longer naps during the day.
-And just as children have a hard time adjusting adults do too, so don’t forget to look after yourself!
-All these tips can be applied to mum and dad alike, so practice them with your children and help the whole family adjust, seamlessly.
+The main thing to keep in mind is that a good bedtime routine ensures that little children get plenty of rest, even if this means they have longer naps during the day.
+Just as children have a hard time adjusting, adults do too, so don’t forget to take care of yourself!
+All these tips can be applied to Mum and Dad, so practice them with your children and help the whole family adjust seamlessly.

 FAQs